PythonJuniorDev/WikiSummaryApp/README.md

 ## 📌 Why I Built This

 Built as a personal learning project with deep analysis of every step: understanding exactly how every line works.
+I deliberately worked on concepts that felt outside my comfort zone: an opportunity to strengthen my weak spots by diving into the unknown.
 I used ChatGPT not just to generate code, but to **challenge myself to understand every decision**, line by line.

+---

+## 🧠 How I Worked With ChatGPT

+I documented every step and question I asked, and my understanding of the answers.
+I use ChatGPT as a tool.
+I don't blindly accept what is presented to me — staying critical keeps me sharp.

+You can read a summary of key insights in [`NOTES.md`](./NOTES.md).

 ---